tvjames/kendo-docs/api/wrappers/jsp/chart/seriesitem-labels.md

 ### position `String`

-Defines the position of the labels.
+The position of the labels.

 #### Example
     <kendo:chart-seriesItem-labels position="position">